ryanfitzer/ViewportJS/readme.md

 ## Roadmap ##

-- Testing on more devices.
-- Enhanced unit testing.
-Unit tests need to be done for all browsers, not just WebKit.
+- Functional testing.
 Subscribe feature needs the window size to be manipulated.
-PhantomJS does not offer this.